Othmane-El-Aissati/FIFA-PLANET/README.md

 * Short explaintion about what you did
     - bv.
 "UPDATE README: new rules for commiting/code writting"

 ## Rules when writing code :
-* ALWAYS add comments before writing code
+* Where nessecary add comments before writing code
 * Write code in ENG. but where nessecary NL
 * Names :
     - id="a" //bad